Lo-Agency/engineering-standards-manual/README.md

 *For a detailed overview of our entire task management process, please refer to the Task Management Guidelines section.*

 Having centralized issue tracking maintains visibility and aligns priorities across teams.

-Here is a draft of the Engineering Team Policies section:

 ### Code Review Procedures